odysseyprogramme/odyssey-website-dev/content/template.md

 <br>
 <br>

-Images: the many ways to import them: successes and failures :(
+Images: the many ways to import them: successes and failures :(  Compare source file and rendered webpage.

 <p> 1.
 Open the file containing the Linux mascot. </p>